CommitHub/CommitHub-Blog/src/pages/blogs/what-the-heck-are-containers/index.md

 Thanks for listening.

 [Ori]
 So today we will be talking about one of the most popular technologies out there, called containers, that can make your work flow faster and easier.
-The topics we're gonna talk about are: what is virtual ization and what will I care?
+The topics we're gonna talk about are: what is virtualization and what will I care?
 That's very important.
 Because if you don't care, then I mean that's a wrap, folks.

 [Nick]
 _laughing_ Yeah, why listen?